Kinrade, Kim

 Given command of the patrol launch TERN, off the Western Isles, Carrick encounters an oil slick, and the bodies of a couple that owned a lighthouse on one of the islands.
 As he investigates, the boat repair yard at Dumbrach burns to the ground, and yet another body is found in it.
 Carrick sets out to discover whether the bodies are related to an oil magnate in the area or a long buried monastic treasure.

 Carrick, and TERN are sent to quell trouble at a fishing village on Skye where a Canadian developer who is establishing a fish farm has turned the natives against him because of the roughshod methods of his employees.
-Then a dead man turns up on a warning buoy in the area, and divers discover a dynamited yatch just offshore.
+Then a dead man turns up on a warning buoy in the area, and divers discover a dynamited yacht just offshore.

 When a fishery protection launch tries to arrest salmon poachers it is attacked and bombed by a high-speed raider escort.
 Only a mysterious mayday message saves her crew.
 No U.S. edition